 The Q-Pipe (now also available as a Q-Box) Flameless Vent System was developed in response to a specific need, i.e. explosion venting inside buildings.
 Traditional explosion venting technologies require a safe venting area (usually outdoors), where there is no risk of secondary explosions or harm to personnel.
 Explosion vented plant has to be ducted out to a designated (external) safe area (usually within 3 to 6 metres).
 The only alternative was to strengthen vessels to withstand greater explosion pressures and/or to install relatively expensive explosion suppression systems.

-To meet the need ATEX developed its clean out technology in a passive oriented system.
+To meet the need of the powder industry, ATEX developed its cleanout technology in a passive oriented system.
 A valve that could meet the product flow requirements of today’s processes.
-The system would by Patent Pending Design clean out the isolation seal eliminating consideration of powder being compressed by the closure and allowing flame to pass.
+The system would by Patent Pending Design clean out the isolation seal eliminating consideration of powder being compressed by the closure and allowing the flame to pass.